m417z/ntdoc/descriptions/ntquerysection.md

 * `SectionBasicInformation // Result is SECTION_BASIC_INFORMATION structure`
 * `SectionImageInformation // Result is SECTION_IMAGE_INFORMATION structure`

-`SectionImageInformation` Are avaiable only for file-based sections.
+`SectionImageInformation` Are available only for file-based sections.

 # See also